MicrosoftDocs/learn/learn-pr/azure/azure-sql-intro/includes/3-deployment-options.md

 The customer example for SQL Server on Azure Virtual Machine is [Allscripts](https://customers.microsoft.com/story/allscripts-partner-professional-services-azure).
 Allscripts is a leading healthcare software manufacturer, serving physician practices, hospitals, health plans, and Big Pharma.
 To transform its applications frequently and host them securely and reliably, Allscripts wanted to move to Azure quickly.
 In just three weeks, the company lifted and shifted dozens of acquired applications running on ~1,000 virtual machines to Azure with [Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/).

-This isn't the focus of this workshop, but if you're considering SQL Server on Azure Virtual Machine, you'll want to review the [guidance on images to choose from](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview), the [quick checklist](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance) to obtain optimal performance of SQL Server on Azure VMs, and the guidance for [storage configuration](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).
+SQL Server on Azure Virtual Machines isn't the focus of this module, but if you're considering SQL Server on Azure Virtual Machine, you'll want to review the [guidance on images to choose from](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview), the [quick checklist](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance) to obtain optimal performance of SQL Server on Azure VMs, and the guidance for [storage configuration](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).

 > Note: If you're specifically looking at SQL Server on RHEL Azure VMs, there's a full operations guide available [here](https://azure.microsoft.com/resources/sql-server-on-rhel-azure-vms-operations-guide/
 ).

 ## IaaS vs PaaS

 SQL Server on Azure virtual machines are considered IaaS.
 The other deployment options in the Azure SQL umbrella (Azure SQL managed instance and Azure SQL Database) are [Platform as a Service (PaaS)](https://azure.microsoft.com/overview/what-is-paas/) deployments.
-These PaaS Azure SQL deployment options use fully managed Database Engine that automates most of the database management functions such as upgrading, patching, backups, and monitoring.
-Throughout this course, you'll learn much more about the benefits and capabilities that the PaaS deployment options enable and how to optimally configure, manage, and troubleshoot them, but some highlights are listed below:
+These PaaS Azure SQL deployment options contain a fully managed Database Engine that automates most of the database management functions such as upgrading, patching, backups, and monitoring.
+Throughout this module (and the Azure SQL fundamentals learning path), you'll learn much more about the benefits and capabilities that the PaaS deployment options enable and how to optimally configure, manage, and troubleshoot them, but some highlights with references for more information are listed below:

 * [Business continuity](https://docs.microsoft.com/azure/sql-database/sql-database-business-continuity) enables your business to continue operating in the face of disruption, particularly to its computing infrastructure.
-* [High availability](https://docs.microsoft.com/azure/sql-database/sql-database-high-availability) of Azure SQL Database guarantees your databases are up and running 99.99% of the time, no need to worry about maintenance/downtimes.
+* [High availability](https://docs.microsoft.com/azure/sql-database/sql-database-high-availability) guarantees your databases are up and running 99.99% of the time, no need to worry about maintenance/downtimes.
 * [Automated backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups) are created and use Azure read-access geo-redundant storage (RA-GRS) to provide geo-redundancy.
 * [Long term backup retention](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-retention) enables you to store specific full databases for up to 10 years.
 * [Geo-replication](https://docs.microsoft.com/azure/sql-database/sql-database-active-geo-replication) by creating readable replicas of your database in the same or different data center (region).
 * [Scale](https://docs.microsoft.com/azure/sql-database/sql-database-scale-resources) by easily adding more resources (CPU, memory, storage) without long provisioning.
 * Network Security
     * [Azure SQL Database (single database and elastic pool)](https://docs.microsoft.com/azure/sql-database/sql-database-security-overview#network-security) provides firewalls to prevent network access to the database server until access is explicitly granted based on IP address or Azure Virtual Network traffic origin.
+Recently, general availability was announced for Private Link, which also enables a completely private connection to Azure SQL Database.
     * [Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-connectivity-architecture) has an extra layer of security in providing native virtual network implementation and connectivity to your on-premises environment using [Azure ExpressRoute](https://docs.microsoft.com/azure/expressroute/) or [VPN Gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways).
 * [Advanced security](https://docs.microsoft.com/azure/sql-database/sql-database-security-index) detects threats and vulnerabilities in your databases and enables you to secure your data.
 * [Automatic tuning](https://docs.microsoft.com/azure/sql-database/sql-database-automatic-tuning) analyzes your workload and provides you the recommendations that can optimize performance of your applications by adding indexes, removing unused indexes, and automatically fixing the query plan issues.